 Winter Movement Cards

 Download these fun-themed movement cards for FREE!
 You can laminate to make them last for years to come.
-These are great to include in your obstacle courses, lay them around the room for open exploration (great for parent/tot classes), or send them to your dance families so they can continue the dance fun at home!
+These are great to include in your obstacle courses, lay them around the room for open exploration (great for grown-up/tot classes), or send them to your dance families so they can continue the dance fun at home!

 For older dancers, make it a fun choreography game!
 Divide your class into small groups.
 Have dancers randomly draw cards and place in an order.
 Dancers work together to create a short choreographic phrase they can share with the class.